webex/webex-js-sdk/docs/_posts/examples/9999-02-01-plugin-development.md

 ### Run unit tests in watch mode

-OK, this one's a handfull and requires a global package, but there were too many possible variants to hardcode it any where.
+OK, this one's a handful and requires a global package, but there were too many possible variants to hardcode it any where.

 ```bash
 npm install -g nodemon